Quansight/pytest-pytorch/README.md

 ## What is it?

-`pytest-pytorch` is a lightweight [`pytest`](https://docs.pytest.org/en/stable/)-plugin that enhances the developer experience when working with the PyTorch test suite if you come from a `pytest` background.
+`pytest-pytorch` is a lightweight [`pytest`]-plugin that enhances the developer experience when working with the [PyTorch] test suite if you come from a [`pytest`] background.

 ## Why do I need it?

-Some testcases in the PyTorch test suite are automatically generated when a module is loaded in order to parametrize them.
-Trying to collect them with their names as written, e.g. `pytest test_foo.py::TestFoo` or `pytest test_foo.py::TestFoo::test_bar`, is unfortunately not possible.
-If you are used to this syntax or your IDE relies on it ([PyCharm](https://www.jetbrains.com/help/pycharm/pytest.html#run-pytest-test), [VSCode](https://code.visualstudio.com/docs/python/testing#_run-tests)), you can install `pytest-pytorch` to make it work.
+Some testcases in the PyTorch test suite are only used as templates and will be instantiated at runtime.
+Unfortunately, [PyTorch]'s naming scheme for parametrizations differs from [`pytest`]'s.
+As a consequence, these tests cannot be selected by their names as written and one has to remember [PyTorch]'s naming scheme.
+This can be especially disrupting to your workflow if your IDE ([PyCharm](https://www.jetbrains.com/help/pycharm/pytest.html#run-pytest-test), [VSCode](https://code.visualstudio.com/docs/python/testing#_run-tests)) relies on [`pytest`]'s default selection syntax.

+If this has ever been a source of frustration for you, worry no longer. `pytest-pytorch` was made for you.

 ## How do I install it?